-Fortunately, experts like Benson Leung and Nathan-K, and websites like GTrusted, put all the best USB-C chargers and cables in one location.
+Fortunately, experts like Benson Leung and Nathan-K, and websites like GTrusted, list tested USB-C chargers and cables in one location.
 Leung and Nathan-K collaborated on a spreadsheet containing a detailed analysis of a tremendous number of chargers and cables.
-The spreadsheet can be difficult to read, so I’ve put together a list of their top recommendations along with some buying tips.
+The spreadsheet isn’t easy to read, so I’ve put together a list of their top recommendations along with some buying tips.

 USB-C Charger Problems

 Before reading further, you need to understand the reasons why Leung and Nathan-K rated some chargers poorly:

 - Shady cables — While some chargers won’t start fires or damage devices, they often ship with cables that can.
 You’re better off buying vetted USB-C cables separate from the adapter.

 - Quick Charge 3.0 — If a USB-C port can output Quick Charge, it’s out of specification (we refer to this as “out of spec”) and potentially dangerous.
 However, Leung and Nathan-K don’t regard this as a deal-breaking shortcoming.